How nature-based solutions support CORSIA and responsible airline offsetting

 responsible for about 2.5% of global CO₂ emissions

-; has contributed around 4% to global warming; and is one of the fastest-growing sources of greenhouse gases.
-While technological advancements such as sustainable aviation fuel (SAF) and fuel-efficient aircraft can help reduce these emissions, they are not a solution for the short-term and are insufficient as a single tool to achieve the aviation sector’s long-term climate goals.
+, has contributed around 4% to global warming and is one of the fastest-growing sources of greenhouse gases.
+While technological advancements such as sustainable aviation fuel (SAF) and fuel-efficient aircraft can help reduce these emissions, they are insufficient to achieve the aviation sector’s long-term climate goals.
 SAF production remains limited, with high costs and scalability challenges preventing widespread adoption.
-Even the most fuel-efficient aircraft still produce significant emissions, and fleet turnover takes decades.
+Additionally, even the most fuel-efficient aircraft still produce significant emissions, and fleet turnover takes decades.

 Given that